 St Johns Police Department St. Johns AZ 390 South 13th West 85936 928-337-2440

-A Court in Apache County Arizona is a judicial body charged with resolving legal disputes, including both criminal and civil charges.
+A Court in Apache County, Arizona is a judicial body charged with resolving legal disputes, including both criminal and civil charges.
 Apache County Courts also play a central role in issuing warrants.
 When the police or sheriff wants to issue an arrest warrant or search warrant for a suspected criminal, a judge must first sign the warrant.
 These documents contain personal information on the suspect, the criminal charges, and any evidence sought by law enforcement.
 Apache County Courts also issue bench warrants for individuals who avoid court appearances or refuse to comply with a court order.
-Warrants are an important part of a person's criminal history, and performing a Apache County warrant check is a key step in conducting a thorough background check.
+Warrants are an important part of a person's criminal history, and performing an Apache County warrant check is a key step in conducting a thorough background check.
 Courts maintain detailed records for warrants issued by judges, which may be available online.

 Apache County Clerk Of-Court St. Johns AZ 70 West 3rd Street South 85936 928-337-7550

 Apache County St. Johns Justice of the Peace St. Johns AZ 70 West 3rd Street South 85936 928-337-7558